About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 20:1-26 The Book of 2 Samuel [in Smaller Chunks]

-David came to his house [in] Jerusalem & took his 10 [mistresses] he had left to [take care of] his house & put them into [seclusion] & fed them, but wasn’t [intimate] with them.
+And David came to his house [in] Jerusalem & took his 10 [mistresses,] whom he had left to [take care of his] house & put them into [seclusion] & fed them, but [wasn’t intimate] with them.

-Then, king [David] said to Amasa, Assemble the men of Judah within 3 days for me & [show up] here.
-Amasa went to assemble the men of Judah, but he [stayed] longer than the appointed time.
+Then, king [David] said to Amasa, Assemble the men of Judah within 3 days [for] me & you be here.
+So, Amasa went to assemble the men of Judah, but he [stayed] longer than the appointed time.

-David said to Abishai, Shall Sheba, [Bichri’s] son, now do more harm [to] us than Absalom did?
-You take your lord’s servants & pursue after him, lest he escapes [into] the fenced cities.
+And David said to Abishai, Shall Sheba, [Bichri’s] son, now do more harm [to] us than Absalom did?
+You take your lord’s servants & pursue after him, lest he [escapes into] the fenced cities.

-Joab was clothed in a garment with a [belt strapped to his waist, with a dagger in its] sheath.
-When Joab went forward, [Joab slipped the dagger from its sheath].
-Joab said to Amasa, Are you [feeling well,] my brother?
-Joab took Amasa by [his] beard with his right hand to kiss him.
+Joab [was clothed in a] garment with a [belt strapped to his waist, with a sword in its] sheath.
+As [Joab] went [forward,] it fell out.
+And Joab said to Amasa, Are you in [good] health, my brother?
+And Joab took Amasa by [his] beard with his right hand to kiss him.

-But Amasa didn’t [pay any attention] to the sword in Joab’s hand.
-[So, Joab struck Amasa with the dagger] in the 5th rib & his [intestines spilled out on] the ground & [Joab didn’t need to strike Amasa] again, [because] he died.
+But Amasa [didn’t pay any attention] to the sword in Joab’s hand.
+[So, Joab struck Amasa with the sword] in the 5th rib & his [intestines spilled out on] the ground & [Joab didn’t need to strike Amasa] again, [because] he died.

 So, Joab & Abishai, his brother, pursued after Sheba, [Bichri’s] son.
-One of Joab’s men stood by [the stabbed Amasa] said, Let all [who] favor Joab & David, go [& follow] Joab.
+One of Joab’s men stood by [the stabbed Amasa] & said, Let all [who] favor Joab & David, go [& follow] after Joab.

-Amasa [lay] in his blood in the [middle] of the highway.
-When [a] man saw that all the people stood still, he removed [Amasa’s body] from the highway, into the field & threw a cloth upon him.
+And Amasa [lay] in his blood in the [middle] of the highway.
+When [a] man saw that all the people stood still, he removed [Amasa’s body] out of the highway, into the field & [threw] a cloth upon him.

-Then, the people [followed] Joab to pursue Sheba, [Bichri’s] son.
-[Sheba] went through all the tribes of Israel, [all the way] to Abel & to Beth Maachah, all the Bethrites.
-They gathered together & also went after [Sheba].
+When [Amasa] was removed out of the highway, all the people [followed] Joab to pursue Sheba, [Bichri’s] son.
+[Sheba] went through all the tribes of Israel, [all the way] to Abel & to Beth Maachah & all the Bethrites.
+And they gathered together & also went after [Sheba.]

-They came & attacked [Sheba] in Abel of Beth Maachah & they [put] up a bank [of dirt] against the city & stood in the trench.
+They came & [attacked Sheba] in Abel of Beth Maachah & they [put] up a bank [of dirt] against the city & [that] stood in the trench.
 All the people with Joab, battered the wall, to [knock] it down.

 Then, a wise woman cried out of the city, I pray [that] you, Joab, Come [close, so] I may speak with you.
-When [Joab came close,] she asked, Are you Joab? & he said he was.
+When [Joab came close,] she asked, Are you Joab?
+And he said, I am he.
 Then, she said to him, Hear the words of your handmaid.

-He answered, [I'm listening].
-She said, In old [times,] they used to say, They shall surely ask for [advice] at Abel, so they ended the matter.
-I am one of [those who] are peaceful & faithful in Israel, [but you are trying] to destroy a city that is a mother in Israel.
+He answered, [I'm listening.]
+Then, she [said,] In old [times,] they [used to say,] They shall surely ask [for advice] at Abel, so they ended the matter.
+I am one of [those who] are peaceful & faithful in Israel, [but you are trying] to destroy a city & a mother in Israel.

 [Joab] blew a trumpet & they [withdrew] from the city & every man [went] to his tent.
 Joab returned to Jerusalem to the king.
 Now, Joab was over all the [army] of Israel & Benaiah, [Jehoiada’s] son, was over the Cherethites & Pelethites.

-Adoram was over the [forced labor] & Jehoshaphat, [Ahilud’s] son was [the] recorder.
-Sheva was the scribe [who recorded everything] & Zadok & Abiathar were the priests & also Ira, the Jairite, was [David’s personal priest].
+And Adoram was over the [forced labor] & Jehoshaphat, [Ahilud’s] son, was [the] recorder.
+And Sheva was [the] scribe, [who recorded everything] & Zadok & Abiathar were the priests.
+And also Ira, the Jairite, was [David’s] chief ruler.

 8/28/2023